Hugobert/twitch-podcast/README.md

 If youtube-dl and ffmpeg are installed correctly and are added to your path it should work on any platform.

 If a channel has lots of existing VODs, it will go through all of them, but won't generate a feed until it has processed every single VOD which in some cases can take a long time - to generate a feed file everytime a new episode has been processed, open `index.js`, scroll down towards the end where the comment block is, and uncomment the line that says `//saveXml();`.
+Once the initial processing phase is over, it will only download VODs that are missing (files that got deleted, or new VODs that have been added).

 # Contribution
 I'm currently not actively using or developing this anymore.
 However, if you find issues with this or want to add features, feel free to write an issue or send a pull request and I'll take a look at it.